KDE/digikam-doc/export_tools/imgur_export.rst

 The tool can be used to upload a selection of images from your collections to the remote Imgur server using the Internet.
 Files transfer can be anonymous or connected with an account.

-When accessing the tool for the first time by the :menuselection:`Export --> Export to Imgur` menu entry, this dialog will appear:
+When accessing the tool for the first time from the :menuselection:`Export --> Export to Imgur` menu entry, this dialog will appear:

 .. figure:: images/export_imgur_dialog.webp
     :alt: